 Cooper Park is a short walk from the centre of Elgin and remains an important part of the community.
 Activites include boating on the pond and tennis.
 You can also enjoy watching cricket in the summer months.

 Glen Moray Distillery

 Glen Moray Distillery is about 20 minutes walk from the town centre.
-There are regular tours ending with a whisky tasting in the visitor centre.
+It’s possible to tour Glen Moray to learn more about th eproduction process.
+Each tour ends with a whisky tasting in the visitor centre.
 If time is pressing or you want to explore the range more, Glen Moray have good value tasting options.
-It is on e of the few distilleries in Moray Speyside to have its own cafe.
+It is one of the few distilleries in Moray Speyside to have its own cafe.